 Ethics and law play a critical role in effective healthcare practice.
 This course provides essential legal principles related to healthcare delivery, a framework for decision-making grounded in ethical standards, and a foundation in the inter-related dynamics of medical ethics and law for students studying nursing and allied health professions.
 The course will emphasize the necessary steps for ethical analysis and decision-making, together with the healthcare provider's legal responsibilities in providing care.
-We will review major ethical unstitutions, as well as applying methods of ethical analysis to ethical dilemmas.
-Prerequisites: Placement into ENGL110XM.
+We will review major ethical questions confronting healthcare providers and medical institutions, as well as applying methods of ethical analysis to ethical dilemmas.
+Prerequisites: Placement into ENGL110M or ENGL110XM.